DiligentGraphics/DiligentSamples/README.md

-To contribute your code, submit a [Pull Request](https://github.com/DiligentGraphics/DiligentCore/pulls) to this repository. **Diligent Engine** is licensed under the [Apache 2.0 license](License.txt) that guarantees that code in the **DiligentCore** repository is free of Intellectual Property encumbrances.
+To contribute your code, submit a [Pull Request](https://github.com/DiligentGraphics/DiligentCore/pulls) to this repository. **Diligent Engine** is licensed under the [Apache 2.0 license](License.txt) that guarantees that code in the **DiligentSamples** repository is free of Intellectual Property encumbrances.
 In submitting code to this repository, you are agreeing that the code is free of any Intellectual Property claims.